GarryLed/IoT-team-collaboration-project/README.md

 ## Future improvements planned and potential next steps in developing the idea further [1 page]

+### Automated Emergency Notifications
-* We can develop a system that notifies the local fire department in case the stove is left unattended for a long time.
-I think this notification shouldn’t be limited to the user only.
+Develop a system that not only notifies the user but also alerts the local fire department or emergency services in case the stove is left unattended for an extended period.
+This notification system ensures a swift response to potential hazards, even if the user is unable to react to alerts themselves, significantly reducing the risk of accidents.

-* We can make the system more user-friendly by creating an interface that enables users to configure their emergency notification settings.
+We can make the system more user-friendly by creating an interface that enables users to configure their emergency notification settings.